Westminster School

 Given everything that’s happened over the last several years, it is unsurprising that many schools are reexamining their approach to diversity, equity, and inclusion.
 With so many national and global events exposing systemic racial, cultural, and gender inequalities, these are worthwhile conversations.
 To better understand the landscape, here’s an experiential view of diversity, equity, and inclusion in Private Education with perspective on how to make these conversations more impactful, lasting, and substantial.

-What Is Diversity, Equity, and Inclusion (DEI)?
+What Is Diversity Equity and Inclusion in Private Schools (DEI)?

 Whether it’s in a professional or academic setting, diversity, equity, and inclusion policies are a vital part of a physically, emotionally, and psychologically safe environment for everyone.